Norman B.: Career

 In August 1991, at the peak of Seattle's globally renowned "grunge" music wave, Norman B. was hired away from KXRX to become drive-time personality on the newly launched alternative radio station 107.7 KNDD The End.
-Within six weeks of The End's first broadcast, three albums by local artists — "Ten" by Pearl Jam, "Nevermind" by Nirvana and "Badmotorfinger" by Soundgarden — were released, reaching the top of the Billboard charts, and KNDD was riding the wave.
+Within six weeks of The End's first broadcast, three albums by local artists — "Ten" by Pearl Jam, "Nevermind" by Nirvana, and "Badmotorfinger" by Soundgarden — were released, reaching the top of the Billboard charts, and KNDD was riding the wave.
 Within a year the new station was "defying history," as reported in the Seattle Times.
 "This spring's Arbitron ratings show KNDD in the top three stations among listeners aged 18–34," writes Times reporter Ken Hunt.
 "The station has become profitable and has become one of the most active sponsors of concerts and club nights around the area."

 The Seattle Weekly wrote that "In the past six months 'The End' has become one of the hottest stations in the city... leonine Brit and gentleman rocker Norman B makes an amiable afternoon companion."

 "I loved all of the DJs," recalls blogger Michael Sutton on the occasion of The End's 20th anniversary.
 "British iconoclast Norman B. (a favorite of mine when he was upsetting KXRX’s bell-bottom crowd with an alternative weekly show).
 The eclectic mix of music... was radio at its finest."

 By the first part of the 1990s, grunge had made Seattle the center of the universe for popular music, The End its chief purveyor in the market, and Norman B. that station's highest-profile on-air personality.
 In 1993 readers of The Seattle Weekly voted Norman B. "Best Radio Voice," edging out Hall of Fame Seattle Mariners broadcaster Dave Niehaus.
 His "smooth British voice adds class," wrote Elizabethe Brown of the Bellevue Journal American.

 In 1997, Norman B. left The End to work for WSJT in Tampa, Florida to anchor that station's format makeover.
-"The Norman B. Show," co-hosted by Maria Jannello, premiered that year with a new music-intensive, personality-driven format, and soon gained a large following.
+"The Norman B. Show," premiered that year with an intensive, personality-driven format, and soon gained a large following.